Walk

 How does all of this apply to your consecration?

-Whenever you offer to God those things in the natural that make you strong and self-sufficient, whenever you totally abandon yourself to Him and rid yourself of whatever is giving you something to trust in besides Him, He responds by giving you the reality of the Kingdom of God right now!
+Whenever you offer to God those natural things that make you strong and self-sufficient, whenever you totally abandon yourself to Him and rid yourself of whatever you might be trusting in besides Him, He responds by giving you the reality of the Kingdom of God right now!
 He responds by giving you grace for all of your needs, the Kingdom way, not your way.

-Remember Romans 12:1-2, "I beseech you therefore, brothers, by the mercies of God to present your bodies a living sacrifice, holy, pleasing to God, which is your reasonable service.
-And do not be conformed to this world, but be transformed by the renewing of your mind, in order to prove by you what is that good and pleasing and perfect will of God."
+Remember Romans 12:1-2, “I beseech you therefore, brethren, by the mercies of God, that you present your bodies a living sacrifice, holy, acceptable to God, which is your reasonable service.
+And do not be conformed to this world, but be transformed by the renewing of your mind, that you may prove what is that good and acceptable and perfect will of God.”

-The rest of Romans 12, 13 and 14 shows some very practical ways to present ourselves a living sacrifice.
+The rest of the book of Romans – chapters 12, 13, and 14, – show some very practical ways to present ourselves a living sacrifice.

 The real test in life is how we live out the daily workload, the daily grind, and the small things in life.
 It is in how we treat those around us when we don't feel good, etc. God is watching our faithfulness in little things, but to Him they are not little, but big!